doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 Device configuration is a section withing the [provisioning template](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html) which contains arbitrary data you want to send back to your devices when provisioning.

 ### Adding Pre-provisioning hook
+Will be added soon
 ### Adding Device configuration
+Will be added soon
 ## Useful Resources
 [Device provisioning developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-provision.html)